everitt-andrew/ACE-Calendar/README.md

 want to implement a clean user-interface instead of running the program in the terminal.

 ## Building & Running the Program
-The user simply needs to run the code `javac calendar.java` and `java calendar.java`
+The user simply needs to run the code `python3 calendar.py`

 ## Testing the Application